How much does it cost to turn the average house into a smart home?

 But what if you want to make your entire home smarter?
 We're talking about replacing every regular bulb with a smart alternative, swapping out the locks for smart ones, fitting motorized window blinds, and even making the garden more intelligent.

-The short answer is, such an ambitious project is not cheap.
+The short answer is that such an ambitious project is not cheap.
 Even if you live in a small apartment, the cost of lighting alone can run close to $1,000 if you replace every bulb and introduce some mood-setting strip lighting along the way.

 What does the average US home look like?

-For this article, we are going to address a regular four-bedroom, two-bathroom family home with a separate living room, kitchen and dining room, plus a modest garden and driveway.
+For this article, we are going to address a regular three-bedroom, two-bathroom family home with a separate living room, kitchen and dining room, plus a modest garden and driveway.
 There is no dedicated home theater or gymnasium to rack up the costs, and we won't be installing a hundred-thousand-dollar sound system for the sake of it.

 But if something can be made smart, then it will be.
 So let's get started.

 Smart home hub or smart speaker

 It is surprisingly cheap to get started on your smart home.
 All you need is a hub, like the $70 Samsung SmartThings Hub.
 This can be used as a central controller for all of your smart home devices, like lights, locks, cameras and alarm systems.
 It connects to devices using Wi-Fi and Bluetooth, plus the smart home standards of Zigbee and Z-Wave.

-Alternatively, you can opt for a similarly-priced smart speaker, like the Amazon Echo or Google Home.
+Alternatively, you can opt for a similarly-priced smart speaker, like the Amazon Echo or Nest Audio by Google.
 But because these also include a smart assistant (like Alexa), you will want to install several across the home, so that the assistant can hear you no matter where you are.

 Smart lighting starts at just $20 for a single Mini White bulb from LIFX, which connects to your Wi-Fi and can be controlled with your smartphone or a voice AI like Alexa or the Google Assistant.